Contents

 Here are some of the features offered by Keycloak:

 • Central administration management – you can manage the administration centrally via Keycloak Admin Console and Account Management Console.
-The first one allows you to manage users’ permissions and sessions and limit access to features.
+The first allows you to manage users’ permissions and sessions and limit access to features.
 The second one lets users modify their own accounts.

 • Advanced password policy – you can decide how complex the passwords in your organization are to be.
 Keycloak allows you to set minimum length, require people to use lowercase, uppercase, and special characters, or limit their ability to do so.
 It’s up to you and the security standards in your company.